Long Island Election Calendar: Primaries, Early Voting & Deadlines

 Crowd gathered at a political rally during an election cycle, illustrating civic engagement and voter participation

-When Elections, Early Voting, Deadlines & Civic Votes Typically Occur
+When Elections, Early Voting, Deadlines & Civic Votes Usually Occur

-Elections in the United States – including Long Island – follow a mix of statewide, federal, county, and local schedules.
-Understanding when elections occur, when you can vote early, and when key deadlines fall can help residents participate fully in civic life.
+Elections in the United States, including on Long Island, follow a mix of statewide, federal, county, town, city, village, school district, and special-district schedules.
+Knowing when elections usually happen, when early voting is offered, and when key deadlines tend to fall can help residents take part in civic life with fewer surprises.

-This guide breaks down the typical election calendar for Long Island, including statewide primary and general elections, local contests, early voting periods, voter registration deadlines, and school-related votes.
-It does not list every town election date, but it explains the regular patterns residents should be aware of.
+This guide outlines the typical election calendar for Long Island, including statewide primary and general elections, local contests, early voting periods, voter registration timing, and school-related votes.
+It does not list every municipal election date, but it explains the regular patterns Nassau and Suffolk County residents should watch for each year.

 Statewide & Federal Elections

-In New York, major statewide and federal elections occur on a predictable annual cycle:
+In New York, major statewide and federal elections follow recurring statewide rules, although not every office appears on the ballot every year.

 General Elections

-• Held on the first Tuesday after the first Monday in November in even-numbered years – for example, November 3, 2026.
+• General Election Day is held on the first Tuesday after the first Monday in November.

 Primary Elections